Deer Island (New Brunswick): Geography

 Situated exactly halfway between the Equator and North Pole, the 45th line of parallel passes through Deer Island just above Johnson's Lake.
-The island is covered in pine trees, and wildlife includes partridges, rabbits, waterfowl and historically foxes which were later eradicated to protect poultry flocks.
+The island is covered in pine trees, and wildlife includes partridges, rabbits, waterfowl and historically foxes which were later eradicated to protect poultry flocks although a fox farm remained in the 1960s.

 Most of its coves are named for historical residents.
 Floss Island sits inside Clam Cove.
 In 1941, the Ministry of Fisheries stocked 27 smallmouth bass into Big Meadow Pond along with 9000 cyprinids.

 Between Richardson and Lord's Cove is a hill locally known as Daddy Good's Mountain, after the quaint gentleman who used to own the property which offered a fire-scarred peak from which to view the Bay of Fundy.
 Hannah Dow Hill sits in Leonardville, named for a relative of Stephen Dow of Musquash Island, who became lost and froze to death finding her missing cow in a 4-day snowstorm in the mid-19th century.

 There are eight well-sheltered harbours around its irregular coast, including Chocolate Cove, Clam Cove Head and Cummings Cove.
 Chocolate Cove takes its name from the abundance of Geum canadense which has roots used as a chocolate substitute.

 In 1876 there was a store at Cummings Cove, another at Bar Island, another at Fairhaven and two at Lord's Cove although mercantile trade was also operated out of private homes, and by 1908 there were two general stores in Leonardville.
 Following his father's success, a son of Grand Manan's John Cook opened a satellite lobster factory on Deer Island but it soon faltered.
 Although there was a single post office at Cummings Cove in 1868 it served only a quarter of the island and as late as 1870, Wealthy Brooks Butler noted most of the island relied on inconsistent monthly deliveries coming through Eastport - leading the 1876 diversion of the new mailship Stroud to stop at Campobello and Deer Island before reaching Grand Manan.
 From 1903-1969, a post office operated at Chocolate Cove.
 By 1878 there were post offices in Fairhaven and Lord's Cove.
+In the 1970s, there were six stores on the island - whereas by 2019 only two remained, Richardson's and Bella's.
+HW Welch's sardine business used to maintain two stores, the Leonardville outlet was torn down in 1974, and the Fairhaven store operated until 1991 when managers Wayne and Gail Martin purchased it.